radiasoft/jupyter.radiasoft.org/README.md

 You can create a file in `~/jupyter/bashrc`, and it will be read each time a terminal window starts.
 This will allow you to customize your shell environment.
-It will also be read when your server starts so if you would a change to show up in notebooks, you will need to restart your server.
+It will also be read when your server starts so if you would like a change to show up in notebooks, you will need to restart your server.

 ## programs

-The directory `~/jupyter/bin` is automatically inserted in you `$PATH` so can create programs/scripts and `chmod +x <file>` in order to make them executable.
+The directory `~/jupyter/bin` is automatically inserted in your `$PATH` so you can create programs/scripts and `chmod +x <file>` in order to make them executable.
 You may need to type `hash -r` after you type a new commands.